laerreal/savemon/README.md

 The utility is designed to watch a directory with save data of a game and automatically back the data up.

+## Updates

+_Screenshot is outdated._

+* Buttons to open both save & backup directories in the file explorer.
+* Support multiple backup settings (`File` -> `Add`).

+## Description

-The files are backed-up with a delay after changes have been detected.
+Save data files are backed-up with a delay after changes have been detected.
 I.e. it may happen many times during game runtime.

 Backed-up data is under [Git](https://git-scm.com/about) Version Control